 A couple of days back in my debate class, a heated argument arose on the topic of women and how they express their anger.
-It was no surprise to me that a few of my ill-informed male classmates labelled women as “passive-aggressive beings.”
+It was no surprise to me that a few of my ill-informed male classmates labeled women as “passive-aggressive beings.”
 The question began forming in my mind – why is it that when a woman truly expresses her dissatisfaction with something, she is branded as aggressive?
 Whilst this applies to women in general, it dawned on me that black women particularly fall victimhood to this more so than other women.

 Serena Williams is also a prime example and a victim of this inane stereotype.
-Serena was subject to unfair treatment by the umpire at the women’s US Open final where she was penalized for what was considered to be verbal abuse and made to pay a fine.
-It felt too familiar to many black women who much like Serena, experienced work-based discipline for merely showing emotion.
-I’m sure most black women regardless of where they hail from, have experienced instances where they had to stifle their rage in professional settings whether it be work or school for fear of coming across as too antagonistic.
+Serena was subject to unfair treatment by the umpire at the women’s US Open final, where she was penalized for what was considered to be verbal abuse and made to pay a fine.
+It felt too familiar to many black women who, much like Serena, experienced work-based discipline for merely showing emotion.
+I’m sure most black women, regardless of where they hail from, have experienced instances where they had to stifle their rage in professional settings, whether it be work or school for fear of coming across as too antagonistic.
 Instead, they swallow their pride.
 As arguments flooded on the twitter timeline, many people pointed out that male tennis players who have done the exact same thing did not receive the same treatment and were not punished as severely as Serena was.

 Black women must uphold the outdated values associated with a woman’s character – ‘modest’ in speech and ‘reserved’ in manner, whilst also battling the stereotypes coupled with being black- ‘loud’ and ‘angry.’
 As a young African British, I cannot recall the number of times I have been told I was too loud when I was not or deemed too emotional when I was simply expressing my irritation.

-So why is it women, especially black women face this problem?
+So why is it women, especially black women, face this problem?
 Why are black women considered aggressive rather than just expressive, or their assertive nature is mistaken for bullying?
-A study on women of colour in STEM fields discovered that about 50% of women recounted how they faced repercussions when they expressed anger at work, with 54.2% of the black women reporting facing backlash for being too assertive.
+A study on women of color in STEM fields discovered that about 50% of women recounted how they faced repercussions when they expressed anger at work, with 54.2% of the black women reporting facing backlash for being too assertive.